kpospe/61040-portfolio/assignments/problemset1.md

 **purpose** record and organize time spent on client projects so it can be accurately aggregated for invoicing, payroll, and reporting

 **principle**
-  an employee starts a work session, when they finish, the system logs the session duration, forgotten sessions can be detected and corrected to reflect actual work
+  an employee starts a work session;
+  when they finish, the system logs the session duration;
+  forgotten sessions can be detected and corrected to reflect actual work

 **state**